moetechmind/osticket-prereqs/README.md

 <h3 align="center">Create Virtual Machine in Azure</h3>
 <br />
 <p>
-<h3 align="center">First, Lets start by creating a Resource Group Inside Azure.
-Search Resource Groups and Select Create to create the resource Group.</h3>
+<h3 align="center">To start, we'll establish a Resource Group within the Azure environment.
+Locate 'Resource Groups' in the Azure portal and click 'Create' to initiate the process.</h3>
 <br />
 </p>
 <p>
 	<img src="https://i.imgur.com/vBjsNHk.png" height="75%" width="100%" />
 </p>
 <p>
-<h3 align="center">Now, create a Windows 10 Virtual Machine (VM), typically with 2-4 Virtual CPUs.
-For username and password, it can be anything as we'll be using this info to remote in with our main computer.
-When creating the Virtual Machine (VM), allow Azure to create a new Virtual Network (Vnet):</h3>
+<h3 align="center">Create a Windows 10 Virtual Machine (VM) in Azure:

+CPU: 2-4 Virtual CPUs
+Username & Password: Choose any you like.
+You'll use these to connect remotely.
+Virtual Network: Let Azure create a new one.:</h3>
 <br />
 </p>
 <p>